Getting Started

 Written by Admin

 Null Core has two types of configuration files or, presets - the first of them is the ones indicated in the picture above (that is, preset named "Default 1" in General tab) which contain almost everything - from the aim bot settings to the simple text for spam in the chat.
-You're given 3 actions you can perform with this configuration - Reset your selected config, import and export with little corresponding icons on the right.
+You're given 3 actions you can perform with the preset/config you have selected - Reset your selected config, import or export with little corresponding icons on the right.
 You can click on the arrow pointing down to open dropdown menu of all configs.

 Null Core only have 12 configuration slots which are given to you by default (From "Default 1" to "Default 12"), you cannot create more but you can reset the ones you don't need.
-If you are importing a config, make sure you have chosen an empty slot because it will be overwritten.
+If you are importing a config, make sure you have chosen an empty slot, if needed, because it will be overwritten.
 Be more wise when creating/importing configs!

 Down below in the Settings menu you can set hotkey to quickly load your config but it's a bit different.
 No matter what key you choose in dropdown menu, you will still have to press F1-F12 with the key you have chosen unless it is set to "None" which will make the cheat load your configs by just pressing F1-F12 buttons.